ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/relative-uris.md

 ## Parsing as RDF with a different RO-Crate Root

-When parsing a _RO-Crate Metadata File_ into [RDF triples](https://www.w3.org/TR/rdf11-concepts/), for instance uploading it to a _graph store_ like [Apache Jena](https://jena.apache.org/)'s [Fuseki](https://jena.apache.org/documentation/fuseki2/), it is important to ensure consistent _base URI_:
+When parsing a _RO-Crate Metadata File_ into [RDF triples], for instance uploading it to a _graph store_ like [Apache Jena]'s [Fuseki], it is important to ensure consistent _base URI_:

-* Some RDF stores and RDF formats don't support relative URI references in triples (see [RDF 1.1 concepts](https://www.w3.org/TR/rdf11-concepts/#note-iris))
+* Some RDF stores and RDF formats don't support relative URI references in triples (see [RDF 1.1 note on IRIs])
 * The _RO-Crate Root_ may depend on where the _RO-Crate Metadata File_ was parsed from, e.g. `<file:///tmp/ro-crate-metadata.json>` (file) or `<http://localhost:3030/test/ro-crate-metadata.json>` (web upload)
 * Parsing multiple RO-Crates into the same RDF graph, using same base URI, may merge them into the same RO-Crate
 * `ro-crate-metadata.json` may not be recognized as JSON-LD and must be renamed to `ro-crate-metadata.jsonld`